· Mason Everett · Reviews · 7 min read

 User Experience

-Best in class for potted plant care
+Best in class for potted plant versatility

 Product Specs